 - Jonathan Swift came up with the beautiful name Vanessa.

 - Mark Twain’s real name was Samuel Langhorne Clemens, but the writer originally used the pseudonym Josh.

 - Clive Staples Lewis coined the term “verbicide”, which means a deliberate misrepresentation of a word.

-- Visit the city of Key West in Florida, where the famous Ernest Hemingway look-alike competition is held annually at Sloppy Joe’s bar.
+- Each year, the city of Key West, Florida, hosts the Ernest Hemingway Look-Alike Competition at Sloppy Joe’s bar.

-You can join the holiday in many ways – either re-read your favorite book, or read a book that you have not read yet.
-Go to the nearest library and ask the librarian for advice.
-Maybe you like classics like The Great Gatsby or The Grapes of Wrath, or maybe you like the quirky, chilling stories of Stephen King.
+There are many ways to join in National Author’s Day.
+Re-read a favorite book, or pick up something you’ve never read before.
+Visit your local library and ask the librarian for recommendations.
+You may find yourself enjoying a classic like The Great Gatsby or The Grapes of Wrath, or getting lost in the chilling stories of Stephen King.
 If you don’t feel like reading, watch a film adaptation of an American book.

 National Author’s Day is observed on November 1 each year.